garyk295/madridapiclab2/index.md

 11. Click save on the top right.

 ### 2.4 Securing the Payments API with the oAuth provider

+This part of the lab will walk you through the steps required to secure the payments API using oAuth 2.0 provider you created in the previous section.

+   - a.
+POST / payments – this operation is secured with a client secret and ID only since it only initiates the payment (i.e. places it in a pending state).

+   - b.
+POST payments/{id}/execute – this operation is secured with oAuth 2.0 (since it’s the operation which executes the payment and finalises the financial transition).

 1. Press ‘All APIs’ at the top to return to the list of APIs
 2. Click on the payments API to go in and see the details.